5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 [![release](https://img.shields.io/badge/Download-latest-success.svg)](https://github.com/5T33Z0/Lenovo-T530-Hackinosh-OpenCore/releases/latest)
 ![](https://raw.githubusercontent.com/5T33Z0/Lenovo-T530-Hackinosh-OpenCore/main/Pics/BootPicker_alt2.png)

-## SUMMARY

-This Repo contains EFI Folders for running various versions of macOS on a Lenovo ThinkPad T530 Laptop using OpenCore (or Clover).
-Compatible and tested with: macOS 10.13 High Sierra up to macOS 12 Monterey.
-It makes use of the brand new `ECEnabler.kext` which enables battery status read-outs directly from the Embedded Controller – without Battery ACPI Patches.
-This EFI and config also includes the latest OpenCore Booter and Kernel patches which makes use of macOS Monterey's virtualization capabilities (VMM).
-This allows for using the correct SMBIOS for the CPU (MacBookPro10,1) which otherwise isn't supported.
-So you can enjoy the benefits of an optimal CPU configuration – system Updates included.
-If you want to know how it works, you can [check this](https://github.com/5T33Z0/OC-Little-Translated/tree/main/09_Board-ID_VMM-Spoof).

 ## ABOUT

+OpenCore and Clover EFI Folders for running macOS 10.13 to 12 on a Lenovo ThinkPad T530.
+They utilize the new `ECEnabler.kext` which enables battery status read-outs without the need for additional Battery Patches.
+The OpenCore EFI also includes the latest Booter and Kernel patches which make use of macOS Monterey's virtualization capabilities (VMM) to spoof a fake Board-ID.
+This allows installing and running macOS 12 with the `MacBookPro10,1` SMBIOS for Ivy Bridge CPUs which wouldn't be possible otherwise.
+So you can enjoy the benefits of optimal CPU Power Management and System Updates.
+If you want to know how these patches work, [read this](https://github.com/5T33Z0/OC-Little-Translated/tree/main/09_Board-ID_VMM-Spoof).

+## DSDT-less config

-The EFI Folders contained in this repo are configured DSDT-less.
-This means, besides the used Kexts they are solely based on Binary Renames and ACPI Hotpatches (SSDTs) – they don't use a patched `DSDT` file – just like it is supposed to be done.
-Instead of replacing the *whole* system `DSDT` by a patched one during boot, only things which need fixing are addressed and patched-in on the fly (hence the term "hot-patching").
+The configs contained in this repo are configured DSDT-less.
+This means, besides Settings and Kexts they are solely based on Binary Renames and ACPI Hotpatches (SSDTs) – they don't use a patched DSDT – just like it is supposed to be done nowadays.
+So instead of replacing the *whole* system DSDT by a patched one during boot, only things which need fixing are addressed and patched-in on the fly (hence the term "hot-patching").
 The benefits of this approach are:

-- Binary Renames and ACPI Hotpatches are independent of the installed BIOS version, so there are no mismatches if the BIOS versions between two machines differ.
-- Hotpatching is cleaner, more precise and independent of the installed BIOS version since they only address specific areas of the ACPI table.
+- Hotpatching is cleaner, more precise and independent of the installed BIOS version since it only addresses specific areas of ACPI tables which need patching.
 - Overall, the system boots faster, runs smoother and snappier than using a patched DSDT.
 - Issues which might occur with newer macOS versions can be addressed and resolved easier by modifying or adding specific SSDTs without having to update and export the whole patched DSDT again.

-**NOTE**: Read and follow the install instruction carefully and thoroughly before you deploy it correctly, if you want your system to boot successfully!
+**NOTE**: Read and follow the install instruction carefully and thoroughly before you deploy the EFI folder if you want your system to boot successfully!

 |:warning: Issues related to macOS (beyond my control)|
 |:----------------------------------------------------|